Schools on the Move

 Peter M. DeWitt

-Additionally, Peter coaches school-based leaders, directors, instructional coaches, teacher leaders, and school-based leadership teams both in person and remotely.
-In summer 2021 Peter created a yearlong on-demand asynchronous coaching course through Thinkific where he has fostered a community of learners that includes K–12 educators in leadership positions.
+Additionally, in the Summer of 2021, DeWitt created a year long on-demand, asynchronous coaching course through Thinkific where he has created a community of learners that include k-12 educators in leadership positions.

-· Dignity for All: Safeguarding LGBT Students (Corwin, 2012)
+Dignity for All: Safeguarding LGBT Students (Corwin Press.
+2012).

-· Flipping Leadership Doesn’t Mean Reinventing the Wheel (Corwin, 2014)
+Flipping Leadership Doesn't Mean Reinventing the Wheel (Corwin Press.
+2014)

-· Collaborative Leadership: Six Influences That Matter Most (Corwin/Learning Forward, 2016)
+Collaborative Leadership: 6 Influences That Matter Most (Corwin Press/Learning Forward).

-· School Climate: Leading With Collective Teacher Efficacy (Corwin/Ontario Principals Council, 2017)
+School Climate: Leading With Collective Teacher Efficacy (Corwin Press/ Ontario Principals Council.
+2017).

-· Coach It Further: Using the Art of Coaching to Improve School Leadership (Corwin, 2018)
+Coach It Further: Using the Art of Coaching to Improve School Leadership (Corwin Press.
+2018).

-· Instructional Leadership: Creating Practice Out of Theory (Corwin, 2020)
+Instructional Leadership: Creating Practice Out Of Theory (Corwin Press.
+2020).

-· Collective Leader Efficacy: Strengthening the Impact of Instructional Leadership Teams (Corwin/Learning Forward, 2021)
+Collective Leader Efficacy: Strengthening the Impact of Instructional Leadership Teams (Corwin Press.
+Learning Forward.
+2021).

-Peter’s articles have appeared in educational research journals at the state, national, and international level.
-His books have been translated into four languages.
+Peter's articles have appeared in educational research journals at the state, national and international level.
+His books have been translated into numerous languages.

-Some of the organizations Peter has worked with are the American Association of School Administrators (AASA), Arkansas State University, EDUTAS, University of Oklahoma, Victoria Department of Education (Australia), University of Rotterdam (Netherlands), Washington Association of School Administrators (WASA), Texas Association of School Administrators (TASA), the National Education Association (NEA), New Brunswick Teacher’s Association (Canada), the National Association of Secondary School Principals (NASSP), Education Scotland (Scotland), Glasgow City Council (Scotland), Kuwait Technical College (Kuwait), the National Association of School Psychologists, ASCD, l’Association des directions et directions adjointes des écoles franco-ontariennes (ADFO), the Catholic Principals’ Council of Ontario (CPCO), the Ontario Principals’ Council (OPC), National School Climate Center, GLSEN, PBS, NPR, BAM Radio Network, ABC, and NBC’s Education Nation.
+Some of the organizations Peter has worked with are the American Association of School Administrators (AASA), Learning Forward, National Association of Elementary School Principals (NAESP), University of Oklahoma, Cognition Education (New Zealand), Australian Council for Educational Leaders (ACEL), Victoria Department of Education (Australia), University of Rotterdam (Netherlands), Washington Association of School Administrators (WASA), Texas Association of School Administrators (TASA), the National Education Association (NEA), New Brunswick Teacher's Association (Canada), the National Association of Secondary School Principals (NASSP), Education Scotland (Scotland), Glasgow City Council (Scotland), Kuwait Technical College (Kuwait) the National Association of School Psychologists, ASCD, l’Association des directions et directions adjointes des écoles franco-ontariennes (ADFO), the Catholic Principals’ Council of Ontario (CPCO), and the Ontario Principals’ Council (OPC), National School Climate Center, GLSEN, PBS, NPR, BAM Radio Network, ABC, and NBC's Education Nation.

 This is a carousel with related book cards.
 Use the previous and next buttons to navigate.